cdapio/cdap/cdap-docs/application-templates/source/etl/templates/transformations/script.rst

 The Script transform is used when other transforms cannot meet your needs.
 For example, you may want to multiply a field by 1024 and rename it from 'gigabytes' to 'megabytes'.
-Or you may want to convert a timestamp into a human readable date string.
+Or you may want to convert a timestamp into a human-readable date string.

 .. rubric:: Properties

 **script:** Javascript defining how to transform one record into another.
-The script must implement a function called 'transform', which takes as input a JSON object that represents the input record, and returns a JSON object that respresents the transformed input.
+The script must implement a function called 'transform', which takes as input a JSON object that represents the input record, and returns a JSON object that represents the transformed input.

 **schema:** The schema of output objects.
 If no schema is given, it is assumed that the output schema is the same as the input schema.